Road surface marking: Philippines

+Standard road markings in the Philippines are defined by the Department of Public Works and Highways.
+Most road markings use white, with yellow lines used on no-overtaking lines and box junction markings.
+Painted turn arrows at intersections generally follow the same design used in many European countries.

 Europe

 In general European countries follow the Vienna Convention on Road Signs and Signals, which describes what road signs and road markings shall look like.
 The convention has some flexibility so road markings vary somewhat between the countries.